 To tackle the identification challenges-namely, that the match between senior and junior bureaucrats should be randomly created, that changes in the discretion of senior bureaucrats over time should be uncorrelated with changes in the unobservable characteristics of juniors, and that there are no omitted variables correlated with ability or social ties which could affect how power influences junior careers based on their ability or social ties with seniors-I combine an instrumental variables strategy with a difference-in-differences approach.
 Specifically, I use the power of potential seniors as an instrumental variable for the power of seniors and compare the career trajectories of high- and low-ability (or social ties) juniors in cohorts with more powerful potential seniors to those with less powerful seniors.
-While the instrument overcomes the endogeneity of power of seniors, the differences-in-differences strategy helps to net out the effects of any omitted variables that might be correlated with ability and affect promotions.

-The instrument for power draws from two sources of variation: cross-sectional and time-based.
-First, under government job allocation rules, newly recruited bureaucrats can be assigned their first position either when a vacancy arises or when the incumbent has served for at least one year.
-I combined data on position vacancies and tenure from the incumbency board with career records to identify a set of potential first seniors with whom junior bureaucrats could have worked.
-Second, using promotion rules that stipulate fixed promotion intervals-at five, twelve, seventeen, and twenty-two years into their careers-I construct the instrumental variable for power as the average theoretical rank of these potential first seniors.
+The instrument for power of the seniors uses two sources of variation: a cross-sectional variation and a time variation.
+First, the government's job allocation rules dictate that newly-recruited bureaucrats can be assigned first jobs when the position is vacant or when the incumbent has spent at least one year on the job.
+I used the data on vacancy and tenure of positions from the incumbency board, combined with career records, to classify a set of potential first seniors with whom junior bureaucrats could have worked in their first job for each cohort.
+Second, the rules stipulate that any bureaucrat can receive one official promotion at five, twelve, seventeen, and twenty-two years after beginning their careers in government.
+For each potential senior, this rule helps build their theoretical promotion in the organization over time.
+The instrumental variable, power of potential seniors combines both sources of variation and is defined as the average theoretical rank of the potential seniors.

 To support the identifying assumption, I conduct a series of tests and analyses.
 The first stage demonstrates that the instrument is highly correlated with the endogenous variable, as indicated by an Angrist and Pischke (2009) F-statistic of 50.
 To address Young (2022)'s concerns related to non-iid errors and leverage in IV regressions, I show that the results are robust to excluding one junior bureaucrat's career at a time.
 To support the exclusion restriction, I conduct tests on vacancies at the juniors' first job and find no changes before their start.
 I also find that district characteristics do not determine vacancy and tenure of incumbents.
-Moreover, juniors' tax-based abilities and social ties with seniors are not influenced by the instrument, power of potential seniors, and the characteristics of the first job are not systematically correlated with a junior bureaucrat being a top tax performer.
+Moreover, juniors' abilities and social ties with seniors are not influenced by the instrument, and the characteristics of the first job are not systematically correlated with a junior bureaucrat being a top tax performer.
 Last, to lend support to the parallel trends assumption, I used Callaway et al. (2024)'s strategy and report the treatment intensity response function, which shows that at lower power levels, the probability of fast-track promotions for various types of juniors follows a similar path.
-However, this changes significantly when power exceeded the median.
+However, this changes significantly when power exceeds the median.